richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 ## The Working Group Chair {#wgchair}

-Each Working Group is headed by a Chair who has the responsibility for directing the group's activities, presiding over the group's meetings, and ensuring that the commitments of the group with respect to its role in the Internet standards process are met.
+Each Working Group is headed by a Chair who has the responsibility for facilitating the group's activities, presiding over the group's meetings, and ensuring that the commitments of the group with respect to its role in the Internet standards process are met.
 In particular, the WG Chair is the formal point of contact between the WG and the Internet Engineering Steering Group (IESG), via the AD of the area to which the WG belongs.

-The details on the selection and responsibilites of a Working Group Chair can be found in {{WGPROCS}}.
+The details on the selection and responsibilities of a Working Group Chair can be found in {{WGPROCS}}.

 ## The Area Director

+Each Working Group is assigned a responsible Area Director (AD).
+The AD can assist the WG chair in assessing consensus and executing process.
-The Area Director (AD) assigned as the Responsible Area Director for a Working Group will review documents after the Working Group has approved them following a last call.
-When satisfied, the AD coordinates the IESG review and IETF last call of of the document.
+The AD also reviews documents after the WG has approved them and, when satisfied, the AD coordinates the IESG review and IETF last call of of the document.